 The Alternative Community Service (ACS) program serves individuals in need of performing community service due to a court decision, recommendation from an attorney or because of paying of court fees and fines.
 No matter the reason, we are here for you and will place you with an agency to perform your hours.
 ACS is a fee-based placement program.
 Our program goals are:

-- To place court-referred clients in community service settings for constructive completion of required hours;
+- To place court-referred volunteers in community service settings for constructive completion of required hours;

 - To provide nonprofits with valuable volunteers; and